PACT: Program for Assertive Community Treatment

 Mental Health: Two mental health professionals provide counseling to address psychotic and mood-related symptoms, trauma, family issues, etc., and educate clients and families about their mental health diagnosis.

-Chemical Dependency: We provide services using an integrated dual disorder treatment model that incorporates harm reduction, or abstinence, depending on where the client is in their recovery.
+Substance Use Disorder: We provide services using an integrated dual disorder treatment model that incorporates harm reduction, or abstinence, depending on where the client is in their recovery.

 Vocational/Educational Services: We realize that getting clients back to school or work is an integral part of their recovery.
 We offer supported employment services which includes working closely with the school or employer and helping clients find meaningful employment or education.
 More info